ialmodovar/FIRSTkit/README.md

 FIRSTkit()
 ```

 If you have any questions or comment we prefer that you open an [issue](https://github.com/ialmodovar/FIRSTkit/issues).
-You can also send and email to *israel.almodovar@upr.edu* or *maitra@iastate.edu*.
+You can also send email to *israel.almodovar@upr.edu* or *maitra@iastate.edu*.